Brief History of Roseville Elks Lodge #2248

 At a regular Lodge meeting on December 18, 1970, the Lodge voted to buy the new building shell for $46,000.
 The vote was 59 in favor and 8 against.
 On February 20, 1971, a groundbreaking ceremony was held for the new Lodge, after which the 80’ X 100’ building shell was constructed by the Stran-Steel Dealer in Sacramento.
 It consisted of a cement floor, four walls and a roof.
 There were no interior walls, ceiling, electrical or plumbing.
 From that point on almost all of the work was done by volunteers.

 The first Meeting was held in the new Lodge in October, 1971.
 The dedication ceremony was held on March 19, 1972.
 On July 18, 1974 grading, paving, landscaping, lighting and road access projects were begun.
 It was not until 1997 that the parking lot was actually asphalted.
-That year the Lodge signed a contract with Pacific Bell for a cell tower in the Northeast corner of the property.
+That same year the Lodge signed a contract with Pacific Bell for a cell tower in the Northeast corner of the property.

 Thank you Otto Mabry for preserving our Lodges history so that we may pass it on to others.